Monday, 29 May 2023

 What is the one thing M.E. has taught you?

-What's the hardest part with M.E?
+What is the hardest part with M.E.?

-What symptoms do you experience with M.E?
+What symptoms do you experience with M.E.?

 My ‘main’ symptoms I experience include: